Obama, Erdogan discuss status of cleric Gulen in call

 "The principles of democracy should be adhered to even as a thorough investigation is conducted," he said.

-The U.S. State Department said it was still in the process of analyzing the documents submitted by Turkey and could not characterize them as an extradition request for Gulen.
+The U.S. State Department said it was still in the process of analysing the documents submitted by Turkey and could not characterize them as an extradition request for Gulen.

 Gulen, a 75-year-old former ally of Erdogan, has lived in self-imposed exile in Pennsylvania since the late 1990s.
 He has denied any involvement in the abortive coup.